 3. Leave work discussions for later

 All work and no play makes us dull (and fake).
 Take this chance to get to know your clients better.
 Share about experiences, ideas and be (genuinely) interested in their family and background.
 I always like to ask my clients about their recent vacation or project that they work on because these are the easiest topics to kickstart conversations.
-Even though there’s an ROI (return on investment) with every entertainment dollar, organize luncheons with an open mind.
+Even though there’s a ROI (return on investment) with every entertainment dollar, organize luncheons with an open mind.
 Don’t expect to win the million-dollar project just because you bought your clients an extravagant meal.
 Win it with your capability, not with your wallet.

 4. Show hospitality (even when it’s not Chinese New Year)

 As Todd Newton says “hosting is a delicate dance of timing, the ability to read the room and the art of conversation”.
-Offer your guests food before taking some yourself, and do so with the common serving spoon/fork instead of your own, no matter how close you are with your guests.
+Offer your guests food before taking some yourself, and do so with the common serving spoon/fork instead of your own, no matter how close you are to your guests.
 Do divide your time so you get to spend quality time with each of your guests.
 My strategy is to bring my colleagues with me so that I don’t feel like I need to rush through conversations.